The North East Link (NEL) is a proposed freeway standard new road linking the Metropolitan Ring Road (M80) to the Eastern Freeway at Bulleen Road.

 Update on the NEL Public Inquiry

-Council’s legal team will be presenting its closing submission to the Inquiry and Advisory Committee (IAC) on Friday 13 September.
+Council’s legal team presented its closing submission to the Inquiry and Advisory Committee (IAC) on Friday 13 September.

 Read the Boroondara, Banyule, Whitehorse and Manningham City Councils closing submission (PDF 1.09 MB) to the IAC – 9 September 2019.